Shezmoin/Quotes/README.md

 * Use license free and freely attributed quotes.

-* Enabling users to save their favourite quotes.
+* Enabling users to save their favorite quotes.

 ## User Stories
 ##### User 1: Motivational Quote Generator